MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 #### Mosaic plots {-}

 A **mosaic plot** is a graphical display of contingency table information that is similar to a bar plot for one variable or a segmented bar plot when using two variables.
-Figure \ref(fig:emailNumberMosaic) plot (a) shows a mosaic plot for the `number` variable.
+Figure \@ref(fig:emailNumberMosaic) plot (a) shows a mosaic plot for the `number` variable.
 Each column represents a level of `number`, and the column widths correspond to the proportion of emails of each number type.
 For instance, there are fewer emails with no numbers than emails with only small numbers, so the no number email column is slimmer.
 In general, mosaic plots use box *areas* to represent the number of observations.